skjelten/emusc/emusc/README.md

 ## About
 EmuSC is a software synthesizer that aims to use the ROM files of the Roland Sound Canvas SC-55 lineup (and perhaps the SC-88 in the future) to recreate the original sounds of these '90s era synthesizers.

-EmuSC is currently in an early development stage and is not able to reproduce sounds anywhere near the quality og the original synths, but the goal is to be able to reproduce sounds that will make it difficult to notice the difference.
+EmuSC is currently in an early development stage and is not able to reproduce sounds anywhere near the quality of the original synths, but the goal is to be able to reproduce sounds that will make it difficult to notice the difference.
 If you are interested in emulating the SC-55 today your best bet is to try the [SC-55 sound font](https://github.com/Kitrinx/SC55_Soundfont) made by Kitrinx and NewRisingSun.

 This project is in no way endorsed by or affiliated with Roland Corp.

 ## Status
 We are in the early stages of development and the application is limited to reading MIDI messages, some basic control functions and audio playback.
-In adition there is an unfinshed LCD display that is relatively accurate to the orignal.
+In addition there is an unfinished LCD display that is relatively accurate to the original.

 Currently EmuSC supports all modern versions of Linux, macOS and Windows.